Redbone Coonoodle (Redbone Coonhound & Poodle Mix): Info, Pictures, Characteristics & Facts

 Grooming ✂️

-The amount of grooming your pet requires will also depend on which parent they take after more.
+Your pet’s grooming will also depend on which parent they take after.
 The Poodle sheds very little, while the Redbone Coonhound is a moderate shedder, and their coat also tends to develop a musty smell requiring frequent baths.

 The ears of your Redbone Coonoodle will need frequent cleaning and drying to avoid ear infections that often result from too much moisture sitting in the ear.
-Tooth brushing is another requirement to help keep your pet’s teeth and gums healthy.
-When brushing, always use dog toothpaste, as many kinds of human toothpaste contain the artificial sweetener Xylitol that can be deadly to dogs.
+Tooth brushing is another requirement to keep your pet’s teeth and gums healthy.
+When brushing, always use dog toothpaste since human toothpaste contains the artificial sweetener Xylitol, which can be deadly to dogs.

 Health and Conditions ❤️

-Mixed breeds often have far fewer health problems than pure breeds because due to selectively breeding.
+Mixed breeds often have far fewer health problems than pure breeds because due to selective breeding.
 However, there are still a few common problems that we’ll look at in this section.

 - Entropion

 Entropion is a painful condition that causes the dog’s eyelid to roll in on itself.
 As the eyelid rolls in, it rubs on the cornea.
-This rubbing can cause corneal ulcers, tears, and can even result in pigment deposits on the cornea, which can blur your pet’s vision.
+This rubbing can cause corneal ulcers and tears and can even result in pigment deposits on the cornea, which can blur your pet’s vision.
 Symptoms include holding the eye shut, excessive tearing, and squinting.
 Surgery is usually required to fix Entropion.

 - Corneal Dystrophy

-Corneal dystrophy is a term used for a collection of conditions that result is a foggy or hazy cornea.
-It is a genetic condition that can reduce vision, cause pain, sensitivity to light, squinting, and may cause patches of white or grey to appear on the eye.
+Corneal dystrophy is a term used for a collection of conditions resulting from a foggy or hazy cornea.
+It is a genetic condition that can reduce vision, cause pain, sensitivity to light, and squinting, and may cause patches of white or grey to appear on the eye.
 There is very little treatment for this condition, and many times it does not affect the dog’s vision.

 - Hip Dysplasia

-Hip Dysplasia is a common problem in many larger dogs, and the Redbone Coonoodle is no exception.
-This genetic condition affects the way the hip joint forms, which prevents the leg bone from moving smoothly.
-As the two bones rub together, they begin to wear out and deteriorate.
+Hip Dysplasia is a common problem in several larger dogs, and the Redbone Coonoodle is no exception.
+This genetic condition affects how the hip joint forms, preventing the leg bone from moving smoothly.
+As the two bones rub together, they wear out and deteriorate.
 Improper nutrition and obesity can make Hip Dysplasia progress faster.
-Symptoms of this condition include a decreased range of motion, difficulty getting up from a resting position, and a swaying gate.
+Signs of this condition include a decreased range of motion, difficulty getting up from a resting position, and a swaying gate.
 In some cases, surgery can help, as can modifications to diet and physical therapy.

 - Coonhound Paralysis

-Coonhound Paralysis is a condition that affects the nerves of your pet, often caused by a reaction to raccoon saliva but can also occur in pets that have not encountered a raccoon.
+Coonhound Paralysis is a condition that affects your pet’s nerves, often caused by a reaction to raccoon saliva, but can also occur in pets that have not encountered a raccoon.
 Symptoms include a stiff leg that spreads to all four legs.
 They may also experience slowing reflexes and decreased muscle mass.
 Treatment includes intense physical therapy and can include hospitalization.

 Male vs Female

 There is very little difference between the male and female Redbone Coonoodle.
 Both are typically the same size and weight and have similar temperaments.
-The biggest factor contributing to size and behavior is which parent the puppy takes after.
+The most significant factor contributing to size and behavior is which parent the puppy takes after.

 Summary

-The Redbone Coonoodle is an intelligent and attractive breed that’s great for families and large homes.
+The Redbone Coonoodle is an intelligent and attractive breed that is great for families and large homes.
 They are better suited to experienced owners, but new owners can still enjoy them if they exercise plenty of patience or get help from puppy classes or obedience training.

 We hope you have enjoyed our look at this little-known mixed breed and have learned something you didn’t know before.
 If we have helped you find your next pet, please share this complete guide to the Redbone Coonoodle on Facebook and Twitter.